Daher: Aircraft manufacturer

 Daher's aviation activity includes the design, manufacture and maintenance of the TBM and Kodiak single-engine turboprop aircraft.
+In 2025, Daher delivered 76 aircraft across its TBM and Kodiak product lines, including 51 TBM 960 aircraft assembled in Tarbes, France, and 25 Kodiak aircraft produced in Sandpoint, Idaho.
+The year also marked the delivery of the 600th aircraft in the TBM 900 series.
 Daher also offers maintenance, repair and technical support of other aircraft in the same categories.

 Aerospace systems & equipment

-As an aircraft manufacturer, Daher developed three areas of expertise: metals, composite materials and assembly.

 Daher designs and manufactures products for the aerospace market: